Granoia/bio331-utils/README.md

 #data attributes.

-#If you want to do your own analysis on the example files, construct a dictionary whose keys are either node or edge IDs
+#If you want to do your own analysis on the example files, construct a
-#(an edge ID is a string that looks like this: 'node1_;_node2' where node1 and 2 are in alphabetical order if the graph is undirected.
+#dictionary whose keys are either node or edge IDs (an edge ID is a string
+#that looks like this: 'node1_;_node2' where node1 and 2 are in alphabetical
-#This will be changed to a more graceful representation in future iterations of the package.
+#order if the graph is undirected.
+This will be changed to a more graceful
+#representation in future iterations of the package.
+I've constructed an example
-#I've constructed an example of code that creates a properly formatted dictionary below.
+#of code that creates a properly formatted dictionary below.
-#The example supposes that you have some way of designating which data point goes to the appropriate node,
+#The example supposes that you have some way of designating which data point goes
-#represented here through object notation.
+#to the appropriate node, represented here through object notation.

 d = {}
 for n in nodes:
     d[n.id] = n.data
-#NOTE: THESE 3 LINES OF CODE WILL NOT WORK IF YOU PUT THEM IN A SCRIPT, IT REPRESENTS CUSTOMIZED ANALYSIS THAT WOULD BE DONE SEPARATELY.
+#NOTE: THESE 3 LINES OF CODE WILL NOT WORK IF YOU PUT THEM IN A SCRIPT, IT
+#REPRESENTS CUSTOMIZED ANALYSIS THAT WOULD BE DONE SEPARATELY.

-#from here it's a simple matter to do the rest of the process in an interactive session.
-Simply:
+#from here it's a simple matter to do the rest of the process in an interactive session:
 g.nodeInstall('my data attribute',d)
-#THIS ALSO WON'T WORK UNLESS YOU'VE CONSTRUCTED YOUR OWN DICTIONARY ACCORDING TO THE GUIDELINES ABOVE
+#THIS ALSO WON'T WORK UNLESS YOU'VE CONSTRUCTED YOUR OWN DICTIONARY ACCORDING TO
-#FOR EXPERIMENTING WITH VISUALIZATION THAT DOESN'T REQUIRE CONSTRUCTING YOUR OWN DICTIONARY, KEEP READING BELOW
+#THE GUIDELINES ABOVE.
+FOR EXPERIMENTING WITH VISUALIZATION THAT DOESN'T REQUIRE
+#CONSTRUCTING YOUR OWN DICTIONARY, KEEP READING BELOW

-#and from there we can pattern a GraphSpace visual attribute after the given data attribute:
+#and from there we can pattern a GraphSpace visual attribute after the data:
 g.visualize('my data attribute')
 #a rudimentary UI will ask you how you want to visualize the data.
+Support for
-Support for inputting this information through the arguments
+#inputting this information through the arguments will be included in a future
-#will be included in a future iteration of the package.
+#iteration of the package.

 #then we upload to GraphSpace.